 4.3.38.17 ntn-RRC-HarqDisableMultiTB-r18

-This field indicates whether the UE supports HARQ feedback disabling per HARQ process for downlink transmission by RRC configuration when configured with npdsch-MultiTB-Config.
+This field indicates whether the UE supports HARQ feedback disabling per HARQ process for downlink transmission by RRC configuration when scheduled with downlink transmission of multiple TBs.
 This feature is only applicable if the UE supports ue-category-NB.
 A UE supporting this feature shall also indicate the support of npdsch-MultiTB-r16 and ntn-Connectivity-EPC-r17.

 4.3.38.18 ntn-OverriddenHarqDisableMultiTB-r18

-This field indicates whether the UE supports DCI-based HARQ feedback disabling for downlink transmission by overriding the RRC configuration when configured with npdsch-MultiTB-Config.
-This feature is only applicable if the UE supports ue-category-NB.
+This field indicates whether the UE supports DCI-based HARQ feedback disabling for downlink transmission by overriding the RRC configuration when scheduled with downlink transmission of multiple TBs.
 A UE supporting this feature shall also indicate the support of ntn-RRC-HarqDisableMultiTB-r18.

 4.3.38.19 ntn-DCI-HarqDisableMultiTB-r18

-This field indicates whether the UE supports DCI-based HARQ feedback disabling for downlink transmission when HARQ feedback disabling per HARQ process for downlink transmission is not configured by RRC and when configured with npdsch-MultiTB-Config.
+This field indicates whether the UE supports DCI-based HARQ feedback disabling for downlink transmission when HARQ feedback disabling per HARQ process for downlink transmission is not configured by RRC and when scheduled with downlink transmission of multiple TBs.
+This feature is only applicable if the UE supports ue-category-NB.
 A UE supporting this feature shall also indicate the support of npdsch-MultiTB-r16 and ntn-Connectivity-EPC-r17.

 4.3.38.20 ntn-RRC-HarqDisableSingleTB-CE-ModeA-r18